HenryCowan/EMG-Gaming/Rpi_end/Ads1115ContinousDriver/README.md

 ## References

-These two sites were used to aid our driver construction.
+These two sites were used to aid our driver construction:

 For those who can read Mandarin, [this](https://blog.csdn.net/weixin_45380951/article/details/103268996) is the site for you!